-The following FMUs have been identified for the BRFPD; recommendations are provided for each.
+The following FMUs have been identified for the City of Boulder, and recommendations are provided for each.
 FMUs are not ranked by priority, but priority recommendations have been provided for specific tactical mitigation actions where appropriate within FMUs.

-- Safety Zones, Addressing, Evacuation Routes, and Shelter-in-Place FMU
+- Safety Zones, Addressing, Access, and Evacuation Routes FMU

 - Public Education FMU

 - Local Preparedness and Firefighting Capabilities FMU

 - Home Mitigation FMU

 - Plains Communities FMU

 - Fuels Modifications FMU

 - Water Supply FMU

-SAFETY ZONES, ADDRESSING, EVACUATION ROUTES, AND SHELTER-IN-PLACE FMU
+SAFETY ZONES, ADDRESSING, ACCESS, AND EVACUATION ROUTES FMU